inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

 (given, when, then):
 - as a player I wish that when I start the game, I will see a game menu right away, so that I can decide which game I would like to play.
   - given a runnable RoboRally application, when the user starts the application, then the initial menu is visible
-  -
 - as a tester I wish to move a piece/robot by using keyboard keys to test the robot movement
-  - given a visual game board, when using the arrow keys on the keyboard, then the robot responds as expected
+  - given a visual game board,
+    when using the arrow keys on the keyboard, then the robot responds as expected
-  - given a robot at (1,1) (surrounded by vacant cells), when the user presses one of the arrow or WASD keys, the robot moves 1 step in the corresponding direction.
+  - given a robot at (1,1) (surrounded by vacant cells), when the user presses one of the arrow or WASD keys, then the robot moves 1 step in the corresponding direction.
 - as a player I wish that the robot can visit a flag to drive the game forward.
-  - given a robot at a location next to a flag, when the robot moves into the same cell as the flag, an EventHandler fires.
+  - given a robot at a location next to a flag, when the robot moves into the same cell as the flag, then an EventHandler fires.

 ### AC EXAMPLES TO BE REVIEWED
 Morten